AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_android.md

 - Supports custom chat room attributes.
 - Adds the `setAreaCode` method to restrict the scope of accessible edge nodes.
-- Adds the `getJoinedGroupsFromServer` method to allow you to get the number of members in a group and your group role when getting the groups that you have joined.
+- Adds the `getJoinedGroupsFromServer` method to allow you to get the number of members and your group role when getting the groups that you join.

 #### Bugs fixed

 - Failures in getting a large number of messages from the server in few scenarios.
-- The issue of incorrect data statistics.
+- An issue of incorrect data statistics.
 - Crashes caused by log printing in rare scenarios.

 ## v1.0.7